 Princess, the British boat builder is entering the super yacht sector with the launch of the first of their M class vessels.
 To be unveiled at the London Boat Show in January 2011, the 32M will also be the largest overall vessel to have been showcased inside London’s Excel exhibition halls.

 At 32 metres in length and over 13 metres in height at her highest point, she only narrowly fits through the enormous South Hall doors at the exhibition centre posing a challenging logistical feat.
 Once inside she promises to be a hugely impressive feature at the show dominating the new boardwalk arena.

-Offered with four or five guest cabins her owner’s suite is located on the main deck benefitting from large windows providing excellent views on two sides and an equally impressive bathroom forward with spacious shower and separate whirlpool bath.
+Offered with four or five guest cabins her owner’s suite is located on the main deck benefitting from large windows providing excellent views on two sides and an equally impressive bathroom forward with a spacious shower and separate whirlpool bath.